atticlab/eos-bp-performance/Readme.md

 ### EOS BP howto to improve cpu exec time per block (technical draft)

-Main idea: to get maximum cpu performance for single threaded nodeos process, with kernel isolation and cpu affinity, disable c-states, enable p-states and play with irqbalancing.
+Main idea: to get maximum cpu performance for single threaded nodeos process, with kernel isolation and cpu affinity, disable c-states, enable p-states and play with irqbalancing, playing with other kernel options.

 Tools: